renebarto/baremetal/doc/setting-up-project-structure.md

 - `configurationType` specifies what kind of build we're going to perform.
 This is one of the CMake build types (Debug, Release, RelWithDebInfo, MinSizeRel).
 - `buildRoot` setting is the cmake build directory to be using.
 Until now, we've been using `cmake-build`, we'll use `cmake-${name}` here, where `${name}` is the `name` of the configuration, resulting in `cmake-Baremetal-Debug`.
 - `installRoot` is not so relevant now, but is the directory root used when executing an install target.
 We set it to `${projectDir}\\output\\install\\${name}`, in other words it will be in the ouput\install directory, under a subdirectory named after the CMake project we're building.
 - `cmakeCommandArgs` will specify the CMake definitions we wish to pass.
 These variable will be defned in our CMake scrips.
-We specify the variables as "-DVERSION_NUMBER=\"1.0.0\" -DVERBOSE_BUILD=ON -DBAREMETAL_RPI_TARGET=3 -DBAREMETAL_CONSOLE_UART0=ON", all of which we are not used yet, but will later on.
+We leave this empty for now, but will revisit this later.
 - `buildCommandArgs` specifies additional parameters to pass on to CMake for building.
 We are not using any.
 - `ctestCommandArgs` specifies additional parameters when running CMake in test mode.
 As we will not be using CMake for testing, this is empty.
 - `cmakeToolchain` specifies the toolchain file to be using.
 This is important for us, as we use the toolchain file to select our build toolchain for baremetal building.
 We've places the file in the root directory, so the location is `${projectDir}\\baremetal.toolchain`